A Precise Calculation of Delayed Coincidence Selection Efficiency and Accidental Coincidence Rate: Calculation Method

 where the first term corresponds to no signals in $T_{c}$ and the second term is to ensure $t_{\mu} \geqslant T_{c}$.

-Case c) In case b) when $t_{\mu}>T_{c}$, if there is another scenario that the target single can start a searching window as depicted in the panel c of Fig.~\ref{fig:Pstart}.
-There is a random signal, $s1$, in front of the target single event; however it is occupied by a previous searching window started by $s2$.
-The probability of this situation is:
+Case c) is an extension of b).
+When $t_{\mu}>T_{c}$, there is another scenario that the target single can start a searching window as depicted in panel c of Fig.~\ref{fig:Pstart}.
+There is a random signal, $s1$, before the target single event, however it occurs within a previous searching window started by $s2$.
+The probability of this situation is

-where the first integral gives the probability to find the first random background signal $s1$ at time $t$ in front of the target single event, the second term calculates the probability of having at least one random background $s2$ in the early $t$ window, that is $T_c$ away from the target single event, and the last integral just gives the probability of finding a muon at some time larger than $T_c+t$.
+where the first integral gives the probability to find the first random background signal $s1$ at time $t$ before the target single event, the second term calculates the probability of having at least one random background $s2$ in the early $t$ window, that is $T_c$ away from the target single event, and the last integral just gives the probability of finding a muon at some time larger than $T_c+t$.

-Finally the starting probability is,
+Finally, the starting probability is

 There should be higher order corrections after $P_{c}$, but, with the example parameters used in the simulation presented later, they are estimated to be five orders of magnitude smaller than these leading terms.